How Long Can the IRS Collect Back Taxes? Statute of Limitations on IRS Debt Collection

 - Three-year statute of limitations on tax refunds — If you want to amend or file a tax return to collect a refund, you only have three years from the original due date of the return.
 You can file or amend your tax return after this deadline.
 You just won't be able to collect a refund

-- Three-year statute of limitations on tax return audits — Generally, the IRS observes a three-year statute of limitations on auditing tax returns.
+- Three-year statute of limitations on tax assessments — Generally, the IRS observes a three-year statute of limitations on auditing tax returns, and the last date, they can audit is called the assessment statute expiration date.
 That means if your return was filed more than three years ago and it hasn't been audited yet, it probably won't be.
 But there are a couple of exceptions to this rule.
 If a taxpayer omits more than 25% of their income on their tax return, the IRS has up to six years to initiate an audit.
 Additionally, there is no time limit for auditing tax returns in cases of fraud or for filing a false return.
 If the IRS suspects fraudulent activity or a deliberate attempt to evade taxes, it can audit returns from any year, regardless of how much time has passed.

 - Six-year statute of limitations on tax audits — If the IRS believes that you have substantially understated your gross income, the agency will go back up to six years to audit your old returns.
 Typically, this requires you to have understated your gross income by at least 20 to 25%.